Writing Freedom Fellowship

 Supporting Artistry

-We believe the voices and contributions of writers who have been directly impacted by carceral systems are vital to our society and to our literary culture.
+We believe the voices and contributions of writers who have been directly impacted by the carceral system are vital to our society and to our literary culture.
 We believe system-impacted writers deserve both opportunities to share their work and platforms on which to share it.
-We believe that publishers, foundations, and other philanthropic institutions have an obligation to enable the creation of this work.
+We believe that publishers, foundations, and other philanthropic institutions have an obligation to support the creation of this work.

 Unpacking Systems

-We understand that the impact of carceral systems extends beyond those who have been imprisoned, detained, or criminalized to family members, friends, communities, and our society writ large.
+We understand that the impact of the carceral system extends beyond those who have been imprisoned, detained, or criminalized to family members, friends, communities, and our society writ large.
 Carceral logics limit our society’s capacity for liberation.
-We believe that supporting writers directly impacted by the criminal legal system can help make visible the harms of carceral logics.
+We believe that supporting writers directly impacted by the carceral system can help make visible the harms of carceral logics.

 Transformation